Skip to Content

 Halton Region, home to Burlington, Oakville & Milton, offers fantastic snowboarding, downhill and cross-country skiing options.

-Conservation Halton provides great cross-county skiing options around Crawford Lake, Mountsberg, and Hilton Fall.
+There are great opportunities for cross-country skiing at Conservation Halton’s many locations, including Crawford Lake, Mountsberg, and Hilton Fall.
 At the same time, Glen Eden operates out of the beautiful Kelso / Glen Eden Conservation Area.

 East of Toronto: Dagmar Ski Resort & Lakeridge Ski Resort